Skip to main content

 How to introduce your guinea pigs to each other

 If you find yourself with a single guinea pig, or you’d like to expand your herd, we can help!
-Woodgreen’s onsite mixing service is a lifeline for owners looking for support with finding their single guinea pigs a lasting companion.
+Woodgreen’s is great for owners looking for support with finding their single guinea pigs a lasting companion.
 This could involve mixing onsite or providing you with advice on how to mix them at home.

 Do guinea pigs need to be in pairs?